ankan1811/trade-able_assignment/readme.md

 ## To Test (All comments written on the test file for each route)

-### (📌 Before testing , replace the 'authToken' fields in the 'everything.test.js' file with the actual token received during login from the /api/login route and always create a new user and his password,email)
+### (📌 Before testing , replace the 'authToken' fields in the 'everything.test.js' file with the actual token received during login from the /api/login route and always create a new user and his/her password,email)

 ### Now run npm test